 Appraising Once you have learned how gems differ from one another, how to identify them and what properties determine their value, you can move on to appraising.
 The actual appraising is fairly simple after one has mastered gem identification and grading.

 For beginners we have a structured syllabus, however you may study in any order that suits you.

 The course is self-study.
-This means that all of the material is available in the Reference Library, and the burden is on the student to learn the material.
-There are no online tutorials or classes.
+This means that all of the material is online and available in the Reference Library, and the burden is on the student to learn the material.
 The benefit of this approach is that each student can learn at his or her own pace, and on his or her own schedule.
 Students can take as long as they want to complete each exam in the certification process to ensure familiarity and understanding of the material.